michaelpj/termsandtruthconditions/_posts/2024-09-03-lsp-good-bad-ugly.md

 # LSP 2.0?

-Realistically, most of the complaints I have are problems for developers of language servers and clients, which is a comparatively small population compared to the number of people who use those tools.
+Realistically, most of the complaints I have are problems for developers of language servers and clients, which is a comparatively small population compared to the number of people who _use_ those tools.
-So it is unlikely to really be a good idea to do a big re-engineering of the protocol to make it easier for implementers... and doing so would make things harder for those people in the short term as there would be a new protocol to implement.
+So I don't think it's really a good idea to do a big re-engineering of the protocol _just_ to make it easier for implementers... and even if we did, a big new protocol version would make things harder for implementers in the short term!
-Hence I don't hold out much hope for a big LSP 2.0.
+Hence I don't think there's a good case for a big LSP 2.0, unless it came bundled with some significant improvements for users.

-What I _would_ like is for the spec to transition to a truly open model.
+What I _would_ like is for the LSP to transition to a truly open model.
 I have no idea how that would come about and I don't have the zeal to pursue it, but if it's something you're interested in, maybe drop me a line.